 6. Pinpoint what you are fighting about

-Sometimes fights become a part of a marriage and it becomes so routine that after a point of time you don’t even know what you are fighting about.
+Sometimes fights become a part of a marriage and then go on to become so routine, that after a point in time, you don’t even know what you are fighting about.
 Remember that huge fight you had that started from complaining about the in-laws, but somehow landed on how you two never consult each other while making decisions?
 Conflict resolution goes out the window.

 If you pinpoint what you are fighting about then you can do away with the trivial fights.
 All it’s going to take is for you to stay calm and decide to not get involved in an argument.
-Fights can drain the relationship but if you do away with some unnecessary squabbles then you can mend your broken marriage and save it from the brink.
-The resolution of conflict using the right strategies is crucial.
+Fights can drain the relationship but if you do away with some unnecessary squabbles, then you can mend your broken marriage and save it from the brink.

 Related Reading: Expert Talks About 9 Must-Try Couples Communication Exercises